-Access to primary care has multiple dimensions; identified as: availability or resources, accessibility or how close a delivery site is to where a person lives or works, accommodation or the hours that the delivery site operates, affordability or cost of care and acceptability or how well the care that is offered matches a person's individual needs and preferences such as through the availability of care in different languages.
-Accessibility is the most well studied in association with individual and population health, consistently showing a positive impact.
-Early studies in the 1990s found an association between a higher ratio of primary care physicians at a state-level and population-level health outcomes such as lower all-cause mortality and mortality from heart disease, cancer, stroke, as well as infant mortality.
-Presence of primary care providers is also associated with increased life span, reduction in infant low birth weight, better overall patient experience, and a person's self-rated health.
-11,12,13
+Access to primary care has multiple dimensions: availability or resources, accessibility or how close a delivery site is to where a person lives or works, accommodation or the hours that the delivery site operates, affordability or cost of care and acceptability or how well the care that is offered matches a person's individual needs and preferences such as through the availability of care in different languages.2 Accessibility is the most well studied in association with individual and population health, consistently showing a positive impact.3 Early studies in the 1990s found an association between a higher ratio of primary care physicians at a state-level and population-level health outcomes such as lower all-cause mortality and mortality from heart disease, cancer, stroke, as well as infant mortality.4 Presence of primary care providers is also associated with increased life span, reduction in infant low birth weight, better overall patient experience, and a person's self-rated health.^{5,6,7}

 Access to regular, high-quality care is a challenge for many.
-Analysis of urban census tracts show lower levels of access to primary care in areas with a higher proportion of black Americans.14 Those living in rural areas also have lower levels of access to primary care.15 A primary care delivery site may be located in close geographic proximity but may not be of high quality, may have hours that render it inaccessible, or the providers may not be taking new patients.
-In a report from the Primary Care Collaborative, the authors note that "consistent and growing evidence shows that primary care-oriented systems achieve better health outcomes, more health equity, and lower costs."16 A lack of a sufficient primary care workforce is a growing issue that impacts accessibility in Washington State as well as nationally.17
+Analysis of urban census tracts show lower levels of access to primary care in areas with a higher proportion of black Americans.8 Those living in rural areas also have lower levels of access to primary care.9 A primary care delivery site may be located in close geographic proximity but may not be of high quality, may have hours that render it inaccessible, or the providers may not be taking new patients.
+In a report from the Primary Care Collaborative, the authors note that "consistent and growing evidence shows that primary care-oriented systems achieve better health outcomes, more health equity, and lower costs."
+A lack of a sufficient primary care workforce is a growing issue that impacts accessibility in Washington State as well as nationally.11

 These issues are influenced and compounded by low reimbursement for primary care compared to specialty care and hospital care, with the United States spending between 5-7% of total health care expenditure on primary care and Washington State spending between 4.4% to 5.6% of total expenditure on primary care.
-16,18
+Low reimbursement leads to not enough time being spent with an induvial patient.
+The authors of Primary Care: Is there enough time for prevention argue that there is not currently enough time for a primary care provider to deliver all the services recommended by the US Preventive Services Task Force to a complete panel of patients and would need a 50% reduction in the panel size.
+Is